-Note that that our results for certain O-related defects are different from those of Colleoni and Pasquarello~\cite{Colleoni2016PRB}.
-Notably, they reported that O$_{\rm As}^+$ and O$_{\rm As}^0$ are at the As site whereas O in O$_{\rm As}^-$ is off-center and forms two O--Ga bonds, and O$_{\rm As}$ was found to be a positive-$U$ center.
-It was also concluded that O$_{i,{\rm tet}}$ (referred to as ``O$_i$-Ga$_4$'' in Ref.~\citenum{Colleoni2016PRB}) is stable in the neural charge state only and has a much higher energy than O$_{i,{\rm brid}}$, whereas we find that the defect is stable in multiple charge states and can have the lowest energy under $n$-type conditions.
-In general, the discrepancies can be ascribed to the smaller supercell size, the PBE-relaxed structures, and other parameters and procedures used in the previous HSE calculations.
+In general, our results for the O-related defects are often qualitatively or quantitatively different from those reported in the literature.
+Colleoni and Pasquarello~\cite{Colleoni2016PRB}, for example, found O$_{\rm As}^+$ and O$_{\rm As}^0$ to be at the As site whereas O in O$_{\rm As}^-$ is off-center and forms two O--Ga bonds, and O$_{\rm As}$ was found to be a positive-$U$ center, which is in contrast to our findings.
+It was also concluded that O$_{i,{\rm tet}}$ (referred to as ``O$_i$-Ga$_4$'' in Ref.~\citenum{Colleoni2016PRB}) is stable in the neural charge state only and has a much higher energy than O$_{i,{\rm brid}}$, whereas we find that the defect is stable in multiple charge states and can be the lowest-energy O-related defect under $n$-type conditions; Fig.~\ref{fig;oxygen}(b).
+The discrepancies can be ascribed to the smaller supercell size, the PBE-relaxed structures, and other parameters and procedures used in the previous HSE calculations.